Planning and Planting Your Native GardenDate: Tuesday, February 9, 2021

-In this virtual workshop, you will learn how to identify your soil types and pick the best native plants for your yard and garden.
+In this virtual workshop, which aired on February 9, 2021, you will learn how to identify your soil types and pick the best native plants for your yard and garden.
 You’ll also hear about some of our favorite natives, why they are important, and where to plant them.
+Click here to access the resources, presentation slides and handouts mentioned during this workshop.

-Workshop partners include North Santiam Watershed Council, USDA Natural Resources Conservation Service, and Polk, Marion, Benton and Yamhill Soil & Water Conservation Districts.
+Workshop partners include Luckiamute Watershed Council, North Santiam Watershed Council, USDA Natural Resources Conservation Service, Willamette Habitat Restoration Fund and Polk, Marion, Benton and Yamhill Soil & Water Conservation Districts.

 Speaker Bios: